Empowering WebAssembly with Thin Kernel Interfaces: Related Work

-\cite{DockerPerf} studied Docker performance in more detail than this work, for several different kinds of overhead, finding, for example, between 10\% and 30\% overhead for disk I/O and 5-10\% overhead when enforcing CPU quotas.
-Optimizing resource isolation ~\cite{WangContainerIsolation} and startup time ~\cite{Catalyzer,manco2017my} for niche use-cases has been a large focus of the container ecosystem, more recently for domain-specific and heterogeneous hardware ~\cite{HeterogeneousContainers}.
-In parallel, solutions like Nabla containers~\cite{Koller2016} and gVisor~\cite{young2019true} investigate secure system interface capabilities by controlling the syscall layer.
-Via Wasm however, \sysname offers sandboxing with ISA portability not currently available to containers, adding additional security for defense-in-depth.
+\paragraph{OS Interface Virtualization} Wine~\cite{WineWindows} offers a system compatibility layer for Windows applications to run on Linux but lacks any security advantages.
+Containers technologies like LXC~\cite{LXC} and Docker~\cite{merkel2014docker} are popular in cloud ecosystems for high-performance isolation that uses \texttt{namespace} and \texttt{cgroups} to control resources and isolate applications. \cite{DockerPerf} studied Docker performance in detail, reporting between 10\% and 30\% overhead for disk I/O and 5-10\% overhead when enforcing CPU quotas.
+Optimizing resource isolation~\cite{WangContainerIsolation}, startup time ~\cite{Catalyzer,manco2017my}, and heterogeneous platforms~\cite{HeterogeneousContainers} has also been a large focus of the container ecosystem for niche use-cases.
+Security oriented container such as Nabla containers~\cite{Koller2016} and gVisor~\cite{young2019true} can also be mimiced via security models over \sysname/\zephyrsysname.
+Wasm-based virtualization, however, provides CFI and RCE protection, along with ISA portability; advantages not currently available with containers.